Updated August 18, 2022.

 Read on: Check Out My Packing Page

 Are you ready for your own Eurotrip?
 Am I forgetting something?
-Comment below!
+Comment below, and check out my dedicated Europe Page!

 Love this post?
 Pin it for later!